Six Nations tickets: Pressing need for Irish fans to raise their game

 After full-time, the French team were also quicker to acknowledge their fans, whereas the Irish team hesitated, and in the absence of any music at a time when it was most needed, most of the home fans had headed for the pubs.

-But if, fingers crossed, there is a trophy presentation to Sexton and the Irish players after the England, you’d like to think the pub can wait!
+But if, fingers crossed, there is a trophy presentation to Sexton and the Irish players after the England game, you’d like to think the pub can wait!

 Given tickets will soon be distributed for the English game, the IRFU could do worse than to write to all clubs pleading with them to ensure club members are given first option.